Death Classification: Line of Duty Death

 Four people were charged and arrested for the officers’ murders, George C. Knight, age 23; Johnnie Veal, age 18; Vernon R. Baker, age 14; Sidney Bennett, Jr., age 18.
 Knight and Veal were both found guilty of 1st degree murder and were each sentenced to 100 to 199 years in prison.
 In 1972, Baker’s charges were dropped.
 Bennett confessed to the murders, but was deemed mentally unfit to stand trial.
 In 1975, Bennett shot and killed a man while working as an armed security guard.
 He pleaded guilty to involuntary manslaughter and was sentenced to 1 to 5 years in prison.

-Sergeant Severin was waked at John V. May Funeral Home located at 6857 West Higgins Avenue and his funeral mass was held at Immaculate Conception Parish located at 7211 West Talcott Avenue.
+Sergeant Severin was waked at John V. May Funeral Home located at 6857 West Higgins Avenue.
+His funeral mass was held at Immaculate Conception Parish located at 7211 West Talcott Avenue.
 He was laid to rest on July 21, 1970 in All Saints Catholic Cemetery and Mausoleum, 700 North River Road, Des Plaines, Illinois.
 His grave is located in Grave 4, Lot 23, Block 6, Section 19.

 Sergeant James Louis Severin, born April 24, 1932, received his Probationary Appointment to the Chicago Police Department on July 1, 1957.
 He earned 1 Award of Valor (posthumously) and 1 Blue Star Award (posthumously) during his career.
 On July 1, 1966, he was promoted to Sergeant.